-A listed entity should establish and disclose the respective roles and responsibilities of the board and management and how their performance is monitored and evaluated.
+A listed entity should establish and disclose the respective roles and responsibilities of its board and management and how their performance is monitored and evaluated.

-A listed entity should have and disclose a charter which:
+A listed entity should disclose:

-- (a) sets out the respective roles and responsibilities of the board, the chair and management; and - (b) includes a description of those matters expressly reserved to the board and those delegated to management.
+- (a) the respective roles and responsibilities of its board and management; and - (b) those matters expressly reserved to the board and those delegated to management.

-Clearly articulating the division of responsibilities between the board, the chair and management will help manage expectations and avoid misunderstandings about their respective roles and accountabilities.
+Clearly articulating the division of responsibilities between the board and management will help manage expectations and avoid misunderstandings about their respective roles and accountabilities.